tsaopy/tsaopy.github.io/notebook1-basic-usage.md

     x, v, t = x[:-1], v[:-1], t[:-1]
 ```

-Now let's take a moment to plot the results and see what we get
+Now let's take a moment to plot the results and see what we have so far

 ```